 Your Worker executes code the same as any other Dark component.
 For example, making external HTTP calls will cause execution to take longer.

 This is a list of improvements we'd like to make to Workers.
-If you have opinions on how these might work, or are interested in contributing any functionality, please reach out via Slack.
+If you have opinions on how these might work, or are interested in contributing any functionality, please reach out via Discord.

 - Error handling: automatic retry, dead-letter queue